claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 ## Means of attacking

-* Installation of spyware or spoofing:
-  * Remote access
+* Installation of spyware or spoofing: This form of attack consists on installing unwanted tools into a device in order to gain access to accounts or for active monitoring.
+It can also take the form of remote access by remotely "hacking" security questions or passwords.
 * Coercion and control:
   * Physically prevent access to devices and/or networks
   * Physical destruction of the device